 The Magic Chef Factory is being demolished, to make ready for what will probably be the largest redevelopment ever for The Hill neighborhood.
 I came by and snapped some pictures of the complex, which had fascinating curves in it for… Continue Reading

-Update: The old viaduct has been replaced with a new bridge.
+Update: The old viaduct has been replaced with a new bridge which opened in 2017.
 The days are numbered for the old Kingshighway Viaduct, about to be reduced to rubble in the next month or so.
-I stopped by to take some pictures of… Continue Reading
+I stopped by to… Continue Reading

 Photo by Jason Gray.

 We were surprised to see this shield motif so low on a storefront wall on The Hill.
 Normally they appear much higher.